 Once a year it’s cool to love ghouls, so plan a fall road trip to check out some spooky spots.
-Here are nine creepy places that guarantee a haunting experience.
+Here are a few of our favorite creepy places that guarantee a haunting experience.

 Lizzie Borden Bed and Breakfast Museum